jackkershaw/portfolio/README.md

 # My Portfolio

-## final edits

-- when on a page, highlight that page in menu
-- change hover/active color for Navbar
-- when click on menu item, menu closes (on mobile)

 ## Planning

-- Generated shades for the colour scheme based on my favourite blue, Yves Klein Blue(#002FA7), plain black and white and
+- Generated shades for the colour scheme based on my favourite blue, Yves Klein Blue(#002FA7), plain black and white and orangepeel (#FFA630)
 - Redesigned [my old portfolio](https://github.com/jones58/portfolio) in Figma.
 Using the "html.to.design" plugin proved to be very helpful.
 Whilst this was probably a bit overkill for this project, this could be a good workflow for other projects.
 - Thought about the components that make up my website - this was useful for helping the move to React.